top of page

 3. Accommodation and Living Arrangements

-Providing comfortable and suitable accommodation for your nanny is crucial for their well-being and job satisfaction.
-If possible, allocate a separate room for the nanny, allowing them to have privacy and downtime after working hours.
+Comfortable accommodations are critical.
+Ideally, your nanny should have a private room to allow for rest and personal downtime.
 If staying in a hotel or resort, make arrangements to have the nanny in the same or nearby quarters to ensure easy access to the child(ren) and maintain the routine.

 4. Schedule and Free Time